bwolkoys/react-portfolio/README.md

 # React Portfolio

 ## Description
+In this module I created a portfolio built with react and deployed on netlify.
+In my portfolio you cna find an about section, portfolio, contact and resume sections.
+In the footer, I have also linked my github, linkedin and module 2 project (front end portfolio).
+Hope you enjoy!

 ## User Story
 - AS AN employer looking for candidates with experience building single-page applications